 UN Migration Agency (IOM) and the Ministry of State for Emigration and Egyptian Expatriates’ Affairs (MoSEEA) train Egyptian Officials on Migration and Development

-Cairo, Egypt - On 25, 26 and 27 September 2017 the International Organization for Migration (IOM) organized a training workshop under the auspices of the Ministry of State for Emigration and Egyptian Expatriates’ Affairs (MoSEEA) for senior government officials from over 22 ministries and government institutions on engaging Egyptian expatriates for Egypt’s development.
+Cairo, 28 September 2017 - On 25, 26 and 27 September 2017 the International Organization for Migration (IOM) organized a training workshop under the auspices of the Ministry of State for Emigration and Egyptian Expatriates’ Affairs (MoSEEA) for senior government officials from over 22 ministries and government institutions on engaging Egyptian expatriates for Egypt’s development.
 This was landmark training adopting a whole-of-government approach to expatriate engagement and the outcome document will reflect the contributions each governmental agency can play to capitalize on the estimated 10 Million Egyptian expatriates throughout the world.

 H.E.
 Minister Nabila Makram Abdel Shahid stated that “the Ministry will dedicate a team to develop a unified strategy for governing emigration and Egyptian expatriate affairs.
 This training, as well as the valuable consultations from our esteemed partners, will be an important stepping stone towards our goal for a unified and whole-of-government approach to expatriate engagement for development.”